About Us

 Trivia Nights

-Join the Elliot Lake Museum for Trivia Nights hosted at the Collins Hall.
+Join the Elliot Lake Museum for Trivia Nights hosted at the Moose Lodge.

 Test your knowledge and memory against other teams and enjoy a friendly competition of general trivia to win prizes.
-Expect a category all about our community’s history to see if you can truly become Elliot Lake’s Trivia Champs!
+Expect three rounds of trivia with a mix of questions regarding general knowledge, music, entertainment, sports, and Elliot Lake's own history.

 Fill out our online form, email the museum, or give us a call at (705) 848-2287 ext.
 2402. |